garrettwrong/cuTWED/README.rst

 -  Portability, I expect you have linux at this time.
 -  I have not had time to profile or optimize it, there are things I know to have improvements.
--  Notably, the batch method computes the entire batch matrix, not upper/lower triangle.
-I have not had a chance validate the patches.
-   This would be a further speedup...
 -  The python packaging requires you have the CUDA library locally or system installed.
 When I surveyed the options that permit this via python packaging, I didn't like any of the options.
 Still considering...